The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/skills-overview.md

 ### **Dia**

-* Single target damage (65p) and DoT (10 ticks of 65p), instant cast.
-Total Potency: 660
+* Single target damage (70p) and DoT (10 ticks of 7p0), instant cast.
+Total Potency: 770
 * At lower levels you'll have Aero, this is replaced by Dia at level 72
 * In dungeons, apply Dia while running and spam Holy when the tank stops
 * If Optimizing:

   * Refreshing Dia early can be a gain if you know your kill/phase time and you know you will lose ticks anyway.
-  * Dia is a gain on Glare III after five ticks.
+  * Dia is a gain on Glare III after four ticks.

 ![Afflatus Misery](https://xivapi.com/i/002000/002644_hr1.png)